stouffer/EvoGeoModules/manuscript/manuscript.md

 Ultimately, co-phylogenetic matching varies across scale because of the simultaneous variation of species' interactions *and* communities' phylogenetic tree structure.
-In a system characterised by substantial turnover we would expect the contribution of each separate interaction to differ across scales as well.
+In a system characterised by substantial turnover, we would expect the contribution of each separate interaction to differ across scales as well.
 Instead, we observe here that interactions that contribute strongly to co-phylogenetic matching at the continental scale *also* show a significant